rajamanikandanravikumar/Expr.No.3/README.md

 ---
 ## Conclusion

-Result: The various types of Prompts are executed successfully with generated the report.
+Implementing diverse prompt engineering techniques empowers chatbots to deliver accurate, context-aware, and user-friendly interactions.
+Straightforward prompts ensure fast, reliable responses for routine queries, while tabular format prompts provide consistency and structure across multiple scenarios.
+Missing word (cloze) prompts enable precise personalization, and preceding question prompts enhance clarity by addressing incomplete inputs.
+Each approach has unique advantages, and strategically combining them maximizes efficiency, accuracy, and customer satisfaction.
+Thoughtful prompt design not only improves response quality but also fosters trust, scalability, and adaptability, positioning chatbots as effective, reliable, and intelligent tools in modern customer service ecosystems.

+Key Takeaways:

+1.Enhances accuracy, consistency, and personalization in responses.

+2.Builds user trust by clarifying incomplete or ambiguous queries.

+3.Supports scalability and adaptability in customer service operations.

 ## Result

 By applying **Straightforward, Tabular, Missing Word, Preceding Question, and Few-Shot Prompting**, customer service chatbots can:

-* Deliver accurate answers.
+1) Deliver accurate answers.
-* Maintain a natural conversational flow.
+2) Maintain a natural conversational flow.
-* Improve customer trust and satisfaction.
+3) Improve customer trust and satisfaction.

 Each method has its **strengths and trade-offs**, and the right combination depends on the **type of query** and **business goals**.